quaertym/ember-cli-compass-compiler/README.md

 ```

 > Note: Now that your ember-cli project relies on ruby code, it is highly recommended
   that you document your gem dependencies in a Gemfile manifest.
-Bundle will also
+Using bundler will also
   ensure the proper gems are used during Broccoli's build process.

 ```ruby